Knæk Cancer - muligheder for forskningsstøtte

 Assessment

-Applications will be assessed by the Danish Cancer Society's scientific committees - People & Society (KBVU-MS) and Biology & Clinic (KBVU-BK) - and relevant ad hoc committees.
+Applications will be assessed by the Danish Cancer Society's scientific committees - People & Society (KBVU-MS), and Biology & Clinic (KBVU-BK) – as well as relevant ad hoc committees.
 The scientific committees may be supplemented with relevant expertise depending on the subject areas of the applications received.
-The assessment process is expected to be completed by the end of May 2025.
+The assessment process is expected to be completed by the end of June 2026.

-Applications will, among other things, be assessed based on the project's quality, originality, and feasibility.
-Results from granted research projects are expected to be published in relevant scientific and professional journals, while results from development projects, etc., are expected to be disseminated to relevant professional environments nationally and, if possible, internationally.
+Applications will be assessed, among other things, based on the project's quality, originality, and feasibility.
+Results from granted research projects are expected to be published in relevant scientific and professional journals in addition to being disseminated to relevant stakeholders and the general public.
+Results from, for example, development projects are expected to be disseminated to relevant stakeholders and professional environments nationally and, if possible, internationally as well as to the general public.

 Practical information